What to do if your power bank keeps disconnecting and turning off

 One of the more common issues power bank owners have, is that their device keeps disconnecting and turning off after 30 seconds or so.
 This can be quite frustrating, especially if you’re in a hurry or if you just bought a portable charger.
 Here are some troubleshooting ideas that might shed some light on why your power bank is acting this way.

-The first thing you can do is to turn the power bank off and then on again
+The first thing you can do is to turn the power bank off and then on again.
+This usually solved the majority of the issues.

 power bank keeps disconnecting and turning off

-If that didn’t work, have a look at the following suggestions.
+If that doesn’t work, have a look at the following suggestions.

 In the first scenario, you are charging the power bank using a wall charger and while doing so it keeps turning off.
 The only connected device to the power bank is the charger itself.
 Here’s what to look for: